davidcarmo23/Apontamentos/MEI/Qualidade de Software/Aula 4.md

 	- May result in false negatives - “fail” when there was not a fault in the system

 ## Expected-Value Oracles
+- Simplest oracle - what exactly should happen ?
+- Writen for a single test
 ## Property-based Oracles
 ## Properties
 ## Implicit Oracles